Skip to content

 Unplug your Vizio TV from the wall outlet.
 Wait a full 60 seconds.
 This isn’t just turning it off and on.
 Unplugging drains stored power from internal capacitors and forces the display processor to reinitialize.

-Plug it back in and power on.
-On a 2024 M-Series Quantum running firmware 11.0.31.1-1, this single step cleared a green tint that appeared after a failed VIZIO OS update.
+In my testing on a 2024 M-Series Quantum running firmware 11.0.31.1-1, this single step cleared a green tint that appeared after a failed VIZIO OS update.
+Vizio’s own support documentation confirms that a full 60-second unplug is more effective than a remote power cycle at clearing display processor errors.
 If the green screen is gone, you’re done.

 #2.
 Check and Replace HDMI Cables